petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Before we start, let's pick a figure from the original paper to focus on reproducing.
 For this I chose one that's relatively complex.
-It plots out-of-plane mean velocity in a turbine wake as contours and in-plane mean velocity as vector arrows, and includes an outline of the turbine's projected area.
+It shows out-of-plane mean velocity in a turbine wake as contours and in-plane mean velocity as vector arrows, and includes an outline of the turbine's projected area.
 It uses LaTeX for the axis labels, and is set to match the true aspect ratio of the measurement plane.
-These figures were not committed to the Git repo, but I was able to find them in an executed version of the repo I had archived to Google Drive in grad school.
-Here's an example for reference:
+Here's what it looked like published:

 ![Reference figure.](/images/repro-fail/ref-figure.png)

-As a side note, this figure should probably be using the viridis color map instead of coolwarm, since in this case mean velocity is not really a diverging quantity, but that's a topic for another day.

-### Onto the tactical stuff

-I left myself some non-machine-usable instructions for reproducing the old
+I left myself some incomplete instructions for reproducing the old
 environment: Install a version of Anaconda that uses Python 3.5 and `pip install` two additional packages.
 Given that I already have `conda` installed,